kb-dk/solr-and-snippets/README.md

 https://tekster.kb.dk/text/adl-texts-munp1-shoot-workid57881

 (1) adl represents the collection, (2) texts-munp1 is short for the file-path, that is directory and and file name.
-(3) Finally shoot-workid57881 identifies (contains the node ID) the part of the document containing Gustaf Munch-Petersen's poem _søvnen_ which annotated as being a _work_.
+I.e., the file is <kbd>adl/texts/munp1.xml</kbd> (3) Finally shoot-workid57881 identifies (contains the node ID) the part of the document containing Gustaf Munch-Petersen's poem _søvnen_ which annotated as being a _work_.